chiamp/chiamp/README.md

-### Hi there 👋
+# Welcome!

-I'm Marcus, and I'm interested in all things reinforcement learning!
+I'm Marcus, and welcome to my repo!

+I'm interested in all things reinforcement learning!
 Check out my latest project [muzero-cartpole](https://github.com/chiamp/muzero-cartpole)!

 <!--
 **chiamp/chiamp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.